 Fluke, Agilent, Tektronix, Gossen Metrawatt, Rigol, BK Precision, IET and Extech are some of the big players brave enough to take on the challenge so far, so are YOU game enough?

 Please note, the EEVblog does not do paid reviews, and does not accept just any product for review.
 It has to be interesting to me personally, and appropriate for the EEVblog audience.

-e.g. I’m sure your $50,000 niche doofalinkle protocol analyser, or $50 WiFi Arduino add-on shield is a really great product, but it’s likely not an appropriate product for a general interest review.
+e.g. I’m sure your $50,000 ultra niche doofalinkle protocol analyser, or $50 WiFi Arduino add-on shield is a really great product, but it’s likely not an appropriate product for a general interest review.

-Small items like demo or add-on boards etc are best suited to the Mailbag segment.
+Small items like demo or add-on boards etc are best suited to the very popular Mailbag segment.
 Feel free to send anything into the mailbag unannounced.
 That is the best way to get your product onto the blog.
 If a product in the mailbag is interesting enough I might do another standalone video on it.

 The mailbag address is below.
 But if you are sending by courier, they cannot deliver to PO Boxes, so contact me for a real address and phone number for the courier.